 8. Size and Place Ejector Pins

 The final step in the molding process is releasing or ejecting the parts from the mold.
 The part geometry, type of resin, and mold finish are all considered when designing the ejector system.
 The placement of the ejector pins, the type of ejection mechanism, and the cycle times need to be calculated with precision to avoid any defects in the part.
 All of these are accomplished with a series of carefully placed ejector pins, the size and position of which are determined by the shape, size, and wall thickness of the part.

 9. Utilize Samples Prior to the Full Run

 Avoiding any unnecessary rework of a mold cavity will save time and money in the long term.
 Experienced molders create a sample mold that is used to produce a test run of the part.
 This step is vital in determining if any adjustments to the mold, the resin selection, or molding parameters such as temperature and flow rate are needed.
 If there are any quality issues, the project team will work together to determine the cause and re-sample the parts until they meet the customer’s and the molder’s standards.

 Our eBook "How to Manufacture a Perfect Plastic Part" reviews the four key factors that go into producing a perfect plastic part.
 First, the part must be designed for manufacturability.
 Tool design and building is step two in the process.
-Third, the suitable resins for the application must be selected.
-The final phase, manufacturing of the part depends on getting the right type and size press.
+Third, suitable resins for the application must be selected.
+The final phase of manufacturing the part depends on getting the right type and size press.
 Proper press size is the key to minimizing the price per piece cost.

 Don't let questions about plastic injection molding weigh you down.
-Get the answers you need in our free copy of our eBook today and learn "How to Manufacture A Perfect Plastic Part."
+Get the answers you need in your free copy of our eBook today and learn "How to Manufacture A Perfect Plastic Part."